 The Last Post Fund’s mission is to ensure that no Veteran is denied a dignified funeral and burial, as well as a military gravestone, due to insufficient funds at time of death.
 Its primary mandate is to deliver the Veterans Affairs Canada Funeral and Burial Program which provides funeral, burial and grave marking benefits for eligible Canadian and Allied Veterans.
 In addition to delivering the Funeral and Burial Program, the Last Post Fund supports other initiatives designed to honour the memory of Canadian and Allied Veterans.
 It owns and manages its own military cemetery, the Last Post Fund National Field of Honour.
 Moreover, the Last Post Fund has created the Unmarked Grave Program which is meant to provide military markers for unmarked Veterans’ graves.
-A national non-profit organization, the Last Post Fund’s operations are based in three cities, that is, Halifax, Montreal and Toronto.
+A national non-profit organization, the Last Post Fund’s operations are based in Montreal and Toronto.
 The National office is located in Montreal.
 The Last Post Fund is supported financially by Veterans Affairs Canada and by private donations.